peterhinch/micropython-font-to-py/README.md

 is determined by command arguments.
 Arguments also define whether the font is to be stored in proportional or fixed width form.

-Further arguments will be specified by the documentation for the specific device driver in use.
-They ensure that the byte contents and layout are correct for the target display hardware.
+Further arguments ensure that the byte contents and layout are correct for the target display hardware.
+Their usage should be defined in the documentation for the device driver.

-Example usage to produce a file ``myfont.py`` with height of 23 pixels ``font_to_py.py FreeSans.ttf 23 -o myfont.py``
+Example usage to produce a file ``myfont.py`` with height of 23 pixels:
+``font_to_py.py FreeSans.ttf 23 -o myfont.py``

 ## Arguments